Drugless98/Advent-code-challenge-2024/1/Task_Info.md

-The Historians can\'t agree on which group made the mistakes _or_ how to read most of the Chief\'s handwriting, but in the commotion you notice an interesting detail: a lot of location IDs appear in both lists!
-Maybe the other numbers aren\'t location IDs at all but rather misinterpreted handwriting.
+The Historians can't agree on which group made the mistakes _or_ how to read most of the Chief's handwriting, but in the commotion you notice an interesting detail: a lot of location IDs appear in both lists!
+Maybe the other numbers aren't location IDs at all but rather misinterpreted handwriting.

-This time, you\'ll need to figure out exactly how often each number from the left list appears in the right list.
+This time, you'll need to figure out exactly how often each number from the left list appears in the right list.
 Calculate a total _similarity score_ by adding up each number in the left list after multiplying it by the number of times that number appears in the right list.